-- 20.1 The School's policy on the use of mobile technology, including phones and cameras, in the School, is as follows: - 20.1.1 the School has adopted a policy to prohibit pupils in 4th form to Upper 5th using mobile electronic devices during the school day.
+- The School's policy on the use of mobile technology, including phones and cameras, in the School, is as follows: - 20.1.1 the School has adopted a policy to prohibit pupils in Fourth Form (Year 9) to Upper Fifth Form (Year 10 and 11) using mobile electronic devices during the school day.

 This includes during lessons, the time between lessons, breaktimes and lunchtimes; - 20.1.2 the School's ICT Acceptable Use Policy for pupils sets out the expectations on pupils from Year 3 to Year 13; - 20.1.2 all staff should use mobile devices and cameras and other electronic devices with imaging and sharing capabilities in accordance with the guidance set out in the staff Code of conduct; - 20.1.3 parents of all pupils may bring mobile devices onto the premises but may only take photographs during events such as plays, concerts or sporting events for personal use.
-Parents should be reminded that the publication of such images (including on personal social networking sites even where access to the image may be limited) may be unlawful. - 20.2 The School allows access to the internet onsite.
-Appropriate internet safety measures are taken to manage associated risks, including the use of filters and monitoring of usage. - 20.3 The School's approach to online safety is set out in the School's ICT Acceptable Use Policy (includes Online Safety) (pupils).
+Parents should be reminded that the publication of such images (including on personal social networking sites even where access to the image may be limited) may be unlawful. - The School allows access to the internet onsite.
+Appropriate internet safety measures are taken to manage associated risks, including the use of filters and monitoring of usage. - 20.3 The School's approach to online safety is set out in the School's ICT Acceptable Use Policy (Pupils) (includes Online Safety).